organix/uFork/ufork-wasm/vm.md

 The semantics of each instruction are detailed below.
 A few general rules apply to all instructions.
+Unless stated otherwise an the description of an instruction:

+ * Attempts to execute a non-instruction signal an error
+ * Unknown instruction op-codes signal an error
+ * Arguments of an invalid type signal an error
  * Items referenced beyond the bottom of the stack are treated as `#?`
- * Unknown instruction op-code signal an error
- * Arguments of an invalid type signal an error

 #### `alu` instruction